PhilRunninger/rpn/README.md

 rpn_ruby
 ========

-A Ruby implementation of an Reverse Polish Notation calculator
+A Ruby implementation of a Reverse Polish Notation calculator